|

 repairs were made to what remained of the original wire fence.

-The court was now suitable for playing rough tennis and the sounds of
+The court became suitable for playing rough tennis and the sounds of racquet

 Late

-in 2016 an opening ceremony celebrated the first stage being completed.
+in 2016 an opening ceremony was held to celebrate the first stage being

 The

-second stage was to replace the old wire fence with a new one, install
+second stage which included replacing the old wire fence with a new one,

-Institute a grant from the Marysville and Triangle Community Foundation
+from the Marysville Triangle Community Foundation and many hours of community

-concrete slab.
 This shelter will be known as the 'Marion Dick Shelter'.
+Marion Dick was

-Marion Dick was a well-known and popular local resident who was a keen
+a well-known and popular local resident who was a keen tennis player of

-tennis player of the early days.
-The Dick family have generously donated
+the early days.
+The Dick family have generously donated money to meet

 |